 \begin{coro} If $\frac{n+2}{n-2}<p<\frac{n+1}{n-3}$ and $w\in\mathcal{S}_{M}$ is a smooth solution of \eqref{SC1}, then $w$ is bounded on $\R^n$. \end{coro} \begin{coro} If $w$ is a smooth radially symmetric solution of \eqref{SC1}, then either $w$ is a constant solution or there is a positive constant $C$ such that

-\end{coro} Corollary \ref{coro second Liouville} can be viewed as a local version of the assertion that complete blow up (that is, solution which does not have continuation beyond the blow up time) is totally caused by ODE blow ups.
+\end{coro} Corollary \ref{coro second Liouville} can be viewed as a local version of the assertion that complete blow-up (that is, solution which does not have continuation beyond the blow-up time) is totally caused by ODE blow-ups.